-- 23. The following rules shall apply to postcards:- - (1) No writing except the address and any postal directions recognised by the Universal Postal Convention, and no printing except that of any of the matters aforesaid shall appear on the right-hand half of the face of a postcard. - (2) It shall not be necessary for postcards of private manufacture (not being reply postcards) to bear on the face thereof the word "postcard" or its equivalent in another language. - (3) A postcard shall not be more than five and seven-eighth inches in length or four and one-eighth inches in width, or less than four inches in length or two and three-quarter inches in width, and shall be made of cardboard or paper stout enough not to hinder its manipulation.
-Folded sheets of paper of which the two inside faces contain no writing and are completely gummed together so that they cannot entrap other articles are admissible as postcards. - (4) Nothing whatever shall be in any manner attached to a postcard except- - (a) Postage stamps in payment of postage or of sums payable for registration or for advice of delivery or for express delivery; - (b) Illustrations, photographs, stamps of any kind, address labels or slips to fold back for address purposes, labels and cuttings of any kind.
+- 22. The following rules shall apply to postcards:- - (1) No writing except the address and any postal directions recognised by the Universal Postal Convention, and no printing except that of any of the matters aforesaid, shall appear on the right hand half of the face of a postcard. - (2) It shall not be necessary for postcards of private manufacture (not being reply postcards) to bear on the face thereof the word "postcard" or its equivalent in another language. - (3) A postcard shall not be more than five and seven-eighth inches in length or four and one-eighth inches in width, or less than four inches in length or two and three-quarter inches in width, and shall be made of cardboard or paper stout enough not to hinder its manipulation.
+Folded sheets of paper of which the two inside faces contain no writing and are completely gummed together so that they cannot entrap other articles are admissible as postcards. - (4) Nothing whatever shall be in any manner attached to a postcard except:- - (a) Postage stamps in payment of postage or of sums payable for registration or for advice of delivery or for express delivery; - (b) Illustrations, photographs, stamps of any kind, address labels or slips to fold back for address purposes, labels and cuttings of any kind.
 Provided that stamps likely to be mistaken for stamps used for the payment of postage shall not be affixed to the address side of a postcard.
 Provided also that all such articles shall be of such nature as not to alter the character of the postcard, and shall consist of paper or other very thin substance and shall adhere completely to the postcard.
-With the exception of address labels or slips these articles may only be affixed to the back or to the left-hand half of the address side of the postcard. - 24.
-If any postcard is sent by post otherwise than in conformity with the provisions of the last preceding Regulation, it shall be dealt with and charged as a letter. - Special Conditions as to Printed Packets, Commercial Packets, Small Packets, Sample Packets, Magazines for Canada and Newfoundland, and Packets consisting of Literature for the Blind. - 25.
-Every printed packet, commercial packet, small packet, sample packet, magazine for Canada and Newfoundland, and packet consisting of literature for the blind shall be subject to examination in the post, and, subject to the provisions of this Warrant, shall not contain anything sealed or otherwise closed against inspection, or contain or bear anything in the nature of an actual and personal correspondence. - 26.-(1) The expression "commercial packet" in this Warrant means a packet of paper or documents wholly or partly written or drawn, not having the character of an actual and personal correspondence, such as open letters or postcards and have already fulfilled their original purpose or copies thereof, papers of legal procedure, documents of all kinds drawn up by public functionaries, way-bills or bills of lading, invoices, certain documents of insurance companies, copies of or extracts from deeds under private seal written on stamped or unstamped paper, musical scores or sheets of music in manuscript, the manuscript of works or of newspapers forwarded separately, pupils' exercises in original or with corrections, but without any note which does not relate directly to the execution of the work.
+With the exception of address labels or slips these articles may only be affixed to the back or to the left hand half of the address side of the postcard; - 23.
+If any postcard is sent by post otherwise than in conformity with the provisions of the last preceding Regulation, it shall be dealt with and charged as a letter. - Special Conditions as to Printed Packets, Commercial Packets, Small Packets, Sample Packets, Magazines for Canada and Newfoundland, and Packets consisting of Literature for the Blind. - 24.
+Every printed packet, commercial packet, small packet, sample packet, magazine for Canada and Newfoundland, and packet consisting of literature for the blind shall be subject to examination in the post, and, subject to the provisions of this Warrant, shall not contain anything sealed or otherwise closed against inspection, or contain or bear anything in the nature of a current and personal correspondence. - 25.-(1) The expression "commercial packet" in this Warrant means a packet of papers or documents wholly or partly written or drawn, not having the character of current and personal correspondence, such as open letters and postcards which are out of date and have already fulfilled their original purpose or copies thereof, papers of legal procedure, documents of all kinds drawn up by public functionaries, way-bills or bills of lading, invoices, certain documents of insurance companies, copies of or extracts from deeds under private seal written on stamped or unstamped paper, musical scores or sheets of music in manuscript, the manuscript of works or of newspapers forwarded separately, pupils' exercises in original or with corrections, but without any note which does not relate directly to the execution of the work.
+Packets containing correspondence exchanged between school pupils, even when it has the character of current and personal correspondence, are admitted as commercial packets provided the packets are forwarded through the intermediary of the headmasters of the schools concerned.